 Canadian Justice Minister speaks at the Hertie School on her personal experience working for inclusion.

-“As we find ourselves at a societal turning point, we can and must do more to create hopeful societies for women,” Canadian Justice Minister and Attorney-General Jody Wilson-Raybould told a packed auditorium on International Women’s Day at the Hertie School of Governance in Berlin.
+“As we find ourselves at a societal turning point, we can and must do more to create hopeful societies for women,” Canadian Justice Minister and Attorney-General Jody Wilson-Raybould told a packed auditorium on International Women’s Day at the Hertie School in Berlin.
 Speaking about her experiences working for inclusion and diversity in Canada, she said: “It’s not enough to demand fair treatment, institutions have to be designed from the ground up to ensure equal treatment.”

 Wilson-Raybould focused on her own personal story as a lawyer, advocate, and leader among British Columbia’s First Nations.
 A member of the We Wai Kai Nation and descendent of Musgamagw Tsawataineuk and Laich-Kwil-Tach, which are part of the Kwakwaka’wakw peoples, Wilson-Raybould said she grew up in a culture where women were expected to take a guiding role in the community.
 “I know glass ceilings exist, but I never thought that way,” she said.
 “My grandmother taught me to believe in myself.
 She would say: if you are passionate and believe in something, work hard and have a plan, you can achieve anything.”